NxPKG/khulnasoft-docs/content/pub-sub/guide.md

 8. Select **Continue to Summary** at the bottom of the page, where you should see _All accounts - Pub/Sub:Edit_ as the permission.
 9. Select **Create Token** and copy the token value.

 In your terminal, configure a `CLOUDFLARE_API_TOKEN` environmental variable with your Pub/Sub token.
-When this variable is set, `wrangler` will use it to authenticate against the Cloudflare API.
+When this variable is set, `wrangler` will use it to authenticate against the Khulnasoft API.

 ```sh
 $ export CLOUDFLARE_API_TOKEN="pasteyourtokenhere"